-EU drafts tough conditions for Russia pipeline deal
+EU drafts tough conditions for Russia pipeline

 In what is likely to feel like poison in Russia's ear, the 10-page paper insists, in an annex, that Nord Stream 2 should abide by EU laws on "unbundling" and "third party access".

-The unbundling law would force Russian state firm Gazprom, which owns both the gas and the new pipe, to cede control of Nord Stream 2 to an "independent … operator" in order to "avoid conflict of interests and to enhance competition".
+The unbundling law would force Russian state firm Gazprom, which owns both the gas and the future pipe, to cede control of Nord Stream 2 to an "independent … operator" in order to "avoid conflict of interests and to enhance competition".

-The third-party law would force Gazprom to allocate capacity on Nord Stream 2 to its EU competitors "via regular transparent auctions" to prevent "market foreclosure" - a scenario in which Gazprom cuts off EU clients from gas supplies if they displeased Moscow.
+The third-party law would force Gazprom to allocate capacity on Nord Stream 2 to EU competitors "via regular transparent auctions" to prevent "market foreclosure" - a scenario in which Gazprom cuts off EU clients from gas supplies for financial or political motives.

-The same laws were so toxic to Russia that they led it to abandon a previous pipeline project with Bulgaria, called South Stream, three years ago.
+The same demands were so toxic to Russia that they led it to abandon a pipeline project with Bulgaria, called South Stream, three years ago.

 But the Commission annex adds a further proviso - that the Nord Stream 2 deal "should include appropriate measures" to ensure "sustainable long-term gas transit after 2019 along a number of existing supply routes, notably via Ukraine".

-It says those measures should also ensure that central and eastern European EU states are able to "open up their gas markets" and "diversify their gas supplies" after Nord Stream 2 comes online in two years' time.
+It says those measures should also ensure that central and eastern European EU states are still able to "open up their gas markets" and "diversify their gas supplies" after Nord Stream 2 comes online in two years' time.

-The EU imports most of its Russian gas via Ukraine/Slovakia, Germany (the Nord Stream 1 pipeline), and Belarus/Poland (the Yamal pipeline).
+The EU imports most of its Russian gas via Ukraine/Slovakia, Germany (the Nord Stream 1 pipeline), and Belarus/Poland.

-But if Nord Stream 2 is built, 80 percent of Russia's gas would come via Germany, making Ukraine's pipelines obsolete at a time when it is trying to align itself with the West, and "sharply" reducing the role of Poland, one of Russia's principal adversaries in Europe.
+But if Nord Stream 2 is built, 80 percent of Russia's gas would come via Germany, making Ukraine's pipelines obsolete at a time when it is trying to align itself with the West, and "sharply" reducing gas supplies via Poland, one of Russia's enemies in Europe.

 "Current transit routes for Russian gas could to a large extent be replaced by a single dominant gas transportation corridor from Russia to Germany," the Commission document said.